vsemyonoff/easymail/README.md

 ZX2C4 [password-storage](https://www.passwordstore.org) and [goimapnotify](https://gitlab.com/shackra/goimapnotify) IMAP
 notification daemon.

-Main goal is to provide offline mail system with continious new mail delivery without network overhead and delays.
+Main goal is to provide offline mail system with continuous new mail delivery without network overhead and delays.
 That means that I want to pull mail from server only when there are _new_ messages and push back only _changed_ IMAP folders.
-First goal achieved with **goimapnotify** daemon which monitors specified in it's config IMAP folders and triggers external commands on new events, the second one achieved with **mbsync** tool from **isync** package which syncronize changes between IMAP server and local storage.
-For new mail indexing I've chose **notmuch** becase:
+First goal achieved with **goimapnotify** daemon which monitors specified in it's config IMAP folders and triggers external commands on new events, the second one achieved with **mbsync** tool from **isync** package which synchronize changes between IMAP server and local storage.
+For new mail indexing I've chose **notmuch** because:
 * it's ultra fast;
 * easy to use;
 * present in Arch's community repo (no need to compile);